Skip to product information

 • Vintage: 1970's - 1980's

 • Details: A beautiful little creamer, and we mean "little".
-It stands at 3 1/2 inches Tall and it is definitely made to go with demitasse cups (we carry two in this pattern), filled to the very top, it holds about 6 oz.
-It is made of very fine porcelain by Colditz.
-This creamer features multiple flowers primarily in Blue and Orange with golden wheat stalks and it has embossed half moons on the top border, could even be described as little "fish scales".
-It is stamped on the bottom with the Colditz "CP" logo and: "Made in German Democratic Republic", plus the number 70, we're guessing that is the mold number.
-Based on the back stamp, we were able to date this piece to between the 1970's to the 1980's.
-We don't know the name of this pattern, possible it was not named.
+It stands at 3 1/2 inches Tall, filled to the very top, it holds about 6 oz.
+It is made by Colditz of very fine porcelain.
+This creamer features multiple flowers primarily in Blue and Orange with golden wheat stalks and embossed half moons on the top border, could even be described as little "fish scales".
+It has the Colditz "CP" logo mark and: "Made in German Democratic Republic", plus the number 70, we're guessing that is the mould number.
+Based on the backstamp, we were able to date this piece to between 1970's to the 1980's.
+We could not find a name for this pattern, possible it was not named.
 If you're collecting this pattern, we hope this is a welcome addition.
-Otherwise it makes a great little accent piece or a cute tiny vase for wildflowers.
-If you would like the two demitasse cups in this pattern (last photo), plus this creamer, we offer a 15% discount with the purchase of all pieces.
+We also carry the matching espresso cups in this pattern, if you would like to purchase the two demitasse cups & saucers (2) in this pattern (last photo), plus this creamer, we offer a 10% discount with the purchase of all pieces.
 Please Contact Us for discount code.

 • Materials: Porcelain